Zac-Milioli/streamlit-multiprocessing/README.md

 This limitation can be a major hurdle for those looking to build more scalable web applications—whether for scientific purposes or simply to develop a robust MVP for their company.

 ## The story behind it
-After working with Streamlit for nearly two years, I found myself pushing for more optimized applications for the MVPs and solutions I was developing for clients.
+After working with Streamlit for nearly two years, I found myself pushing for more optimized applications for the MVPs and solutions I was developing for some teams from the group I work for.
 However, the best optimization approach—multiprocessing—turned out to be the barrier.

 When I first implemented threads for handling API calls and post-processing tasks, I noticed that none of the toast notifications or progress bars were rendering.
 Additionally, the console was flooded with "MissingMainThread" logs.
 Through experimentation, I discovered that while the threads were indeed executing as expected, no UI elements were rendered and some functions failed due to the inability to use the session_state variable during thread events.